magneticio/vamp.io/content/documentation/configure/v1.0.0/configure-database.md

   * A different user id can be assigned to each tenant
   * Each tenant can use a different database server instance for added security
 * Best performance: only one database connection is required for each tenant
-* Lowest overheads: there are fewer schemas, users and database server instances to mananage
+* Lowest overheads: there are fewer schemas, users and database server instances to manage

 **Drawbacks**